ipatch/dotfiles/README.md

 - [ ] #arch #systemd, come to a peaceful solution on why i can't set the perms i want for my log files
     - https://github.com/systemd/systemd/issues/28302
 - [ ] a much better solution for ricing my arch install ie. editing config files that require a reboot would be to edit in a virtual machine or even using a docker container to not require a full reboot  🤦‍♂️
-- [ ] #rice, created a new branch _firewood_ for place to store things that are no longer required
 - [ ] #fish, possible to add a key binding to toggle the display of the right side prompt?
 - [ ] #fish add a keyboard shortcut to toggle the right prompt **on** / **off**
 - [ ] #fish #neovim #tree-sitter properly highlight the word `NOTE:`
 - [ ] #arch #i3, how to change the outline color of the active window on the screen?
 - [ ] #tmux setup a custom code fold function using vimscript or possible lua for my `tmux.conf` reference the stock `html` and `c` lang syntax files for how the use different types of expressions for code folds 🤔
 - [ ] #webdev, side quest, 🤺 figure out reimp search so a site such autozone can find `b12 chemtool` instead having to type `b-12`
-- [ ] #arch #tmux, exp with using `alt+[NUMS]` to switch between windows in a session, ie. `alt+1` goto window 1
 - [ ] #arch map left control key on keychron to `fn` key ala macbook builtin keyboard
 - [ ] #arch how to side scroll with standard wired USB mouse with only a vertical scroll wheel 🤔 ?
 - [ ] #milliondollaridea 🤑, some way to search the youtube transcript in browser to find a specific spot of a video
 - [ ] #arch #tmux add key binding to toggle window display numbers
 - [ ] #hammerspoon #karabiner #cmake it'd be nice to swap the `[]` with the `{}` when capslock is activated similiar to how i swapped underbar `_` with hyphen `-`
-- [ ] #macos #homebrew apparently my `Brewfile` does not contain an updated list of installed casks
-- [ ] #tmux how to map the apple cmd key <kbd>⌘</kbd>
-    - as far as i can tell tmux does not support a third modifier key 👎, so closest i can do is swith command and alt keys using karabiner
-- [ ] #fish device a cmd to remove all python path entries from `$PATH` so I can just work with homebrew python in peace.
 - [ ] #fish it'd be cool to remove all entries from my fish history that were invalid commands thus when searching through history i don't repeat the same mistake
 - [ ] #gitsecret reencodes secret files on every commit, **boo** 👻 WHY
 - [ ] #alacritty does **not** properly highlight, select URLs when wrapped
-- [ ] #NOTE #homebrew certain mac homebrew casks do not autoload when a macos box is rebooted
-    - 🤔 i could use one of my macos vm's to troubleshoot why certain casks do not autostart ie. lulu and rectangle.app
 - [ ] #freecad create asciinema of configuring and building freecad from source on macos
     - [ ] #freecad make an additional cast of runing through the test suite after building/installing freecad
 - [ ] #mpv #hammerspoon, setup a env var for `mpvsocket` to make interacting the mpv socket a little less brittle 🧊